syedibrahim/Pharmacy-Management-System/README.md

 o	Implementing the software requires change in the business practices.<br>
 o	Efficient organization of all knowledge is the analysis company and easy analysis access and retrieval of information is possible.<br>
 o	In this project we can also include BAR CODE facility using the bar code reader, which will detect the expiry date and the other information about the related medicines.<br>
-o	Company using this software will always be able to plan in future and always be aware of their financial position in the market. o	It leads to ease in functioning of business processes.<br>
+o	Company using this software will always be able to plan in future and always be aware of their financial position in the market. <br>
+o	It leads to ease in functioning of business processes.<br>
 o	The project can be made more robust by including biometric verification.<br>
 o	There is also a scope to expand by implementing newer technologies like cloud etcetera. <br>